 I study American Politics with specialization in Political Psychology and Race and Ethnic Politics.
 My research agenda and dissertation, Black Like Me: The Malleability of African American Political Racial Group Identification, examines the importance of black political discourse in black opinion formation and racial group norms.
 My book (with Ismail White), Steadfast Democrats: How Social Forces Shape Black Political Behavior with Princeton University Press examines how black partisanship to the Democratic party is maintained through black social networks and political norms.
-My research can also be found in the American Political Science Review, Politics, Groups, and Identities, and American Politics Research.
+My research can also be found in the American Political Science Review, Politics, Groups, and Identities (a) (b), and American Politics Research.
 My research has also been featured on media outlets including USA Today, The New York Times, FiveThirtyEight, MSNBC, CNN, The Atlantic, The Washington Post (a) (b), NPR’s All Things Considered, NPR’s CodeSwitch (a) (b), Harper’s Baazar, Vox’s Mischiefs of Faction, Vox, The Conversation, and Newsweek.
 You can download my CV here.
 I am represented by PUP Speaks from Princeton University Press.